RustyDataInt/rudi/docs/job_config_files.md

 ## {{ page.title }}

-MDI pipeline executions are controlled by a job configuration file, i.e., a 'data.yml' file.
+RuDI pipeline executions are controlled by a job configuration file, i.e., a 'data.yml' file.
 This versatile YAML-format script makes it easy to construct complex work sequences, including parallel array jobs and serial actions.